zachowdhury/chai-mocha-simple/README.md

 ### chai-mocha-simple
-A basic test Project, this project is inteded to teach simple Redux and React application.
+-A basic test Project, this project is inteded to teach simple Redux and React application.

 Clone project, run nmp install.
 This will install all dependancies needed.
 How to Install mocha and chai :